 - Details of any public or private videos and channels posted on YouTube

-Social Blade is one of the longest running YouTube statistics tracking websites that allow you to see your channels growth with ease.
+Social Blade is one of the longest-running YouTube statistics tracking websites and allows you to see your channels growth with ease.
 They also offer Instagram and Twitch statistics too, enabling you to track your reach across multiple social media platforms simultaneously.
 Here’s what they offer:

 - Track your YouTube progress with subscriber & views statistics